New York Yankees: 2017–present: The Judge era and return to the World Series

-Throughout the 2021 season, the Yankees finished with a 92-70 record, finishing in third place in the division.
-They made it in the second wild card spot, where they would play the Boston Red Sox in the Wild Card game at Fenway Park.
-The Yankees lost by a score of 6-2 after a poor performance by starter and ace Gerrit Cole.
-Some highlights from the 2021 season include the transactions of former all star players Rougned Odor, Corey Kluber, Anthony Rizzo, and Joey Gallo.
+During the 2019 offseason, on December 18, 2019, the Yankees signed Gerrit Cole to a nine-year, $324 million contract.

 On May 19, 2021, former Cy Young Award winner Corey Kluber threw a no-hitter against the Texas Rangers.
 This was the Yankees 12th no-hitter of all time, and the first since David Cone's perfect game in 1999.
 The Yankees also recorded a record-tying three triple plays throughout the 2021 season.

-During the 2021 offseason, owners of MLB teams initiated a work stoppage after the 2016 collective bargaining agreement between the league and players expired.
-On March 10, 2022, the lockout ended when the league and Major League Baseball Players Association agreeing on a CBA.
-Before the start of the 2022, the Yankees would trade away Gio Urshela, and Gary Sánchez for former AL MVP, Josh Donaldson.
-Yankees general manager Brian Cashman, and the Yankees organization were criticized by the fans for not signing many of the big name free agents that were available to sign, including Carlos Correa and Freddie Freeman.

-The Yankees started hot at the start of the 2022 season, as they were 64–28 in the first half of the season leading to the All-Star Game.
-However, in the second half they would then go 35–35, failing to win 100 games after being on track for it in June.
-Despite their struggles in the second half of the season, the Yankees clinched their 30th straight winning season.
+In 2022, the Yankees clinched their 30th straight winning season.
 On October 4, Aaron Judge hit his 62nd home run, breaking the American League single-season home run record set in 1961 by Roger Maris.
-The Yankees would go on to win the AL East division title and defeat the Cleveland Guardians in the ALDS in five games.
-However, the Yankees would once again lose to the Houston Astros in the ALCS, being swept in four games.
 In the offseason, Jose Trevino would become the first Yankee ever to win the Platinum Glove Award.
 Aaron Judge would also win AL MVP after having an historic season, being the first Yankee to win the award since Alex Rodriguez did in 2007.